rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 ### Ubuntu operating system and Nginx

-Disabling an Nginx server block (what Nginx calls vhosts) is a little different.
+Disabling an Nginx&reg; server block (what Nginx calls vhosts) is a little different.
 Nginx uses symlinks to enable or disable server blocks.
 Apache vhosts can use symlinks, too, but `a2ensite` and `a2dissite` don’t work for Nginx.